Skip to main content

 Detailed table on selected U.S. agricultural exports to Mexico

-Nearly three-quarters (72.5 percent) of U.S. agricultural imports from Mexico consist of vegetables, fruit, beverages, and distilled spirits.
-These imports are closely tied to Mexico’s historical expertise in producing alcoholic beverages (such as beer, tequila, and mezcal) and a wide range of fruit and vegetables—and to Mexico’s growing seasons, which largely complement those of the United States.
+Nearly three-quarters (73.1 percent) of U.S. agricultural imports from Mexico consist of vegetables, fruit, beverages, and distilled spirits.
+These imports are closely tied to a number of factors, including: Mexico’s accumulated knowledge in producing alcoholic beverages and a wide range of fruit and vegetables; the popularity in the United States of certain imports from Mexico (beer, tequila, and avocados, for example); and Mexico’s growing seasons, which largely complement those of the United States.
 For example, many types of produce that the United States does not grow in winter are grown during that time in Mexico.

 Download chart data in Excel format